-After the video footage was released, the Singapore affiliate of Shinhil then pushed investors to purchase the firm’s own cryptocurrency, Shinhil Gold Coin, pointing to the value of the shipwreck and that the value of the cryptocurrency would increase from two-hundred to one-thousand won ($0.18 to $9) by the end of September.
-By August 1st, Shinhil raised sixty billion won ($54 million) from 100,000 investors.
+After the video footage was released, the Singapore affiliate of Shinil then pushed investors to purchase the firm’s own cryptocurrency, Shinil Gold Coin, pointing to the value of the shipwreck and that the value of the cryptocurrency would increase from two-hundred to one-thousand won ($0.18 to $9) by the end of September.
+By August 1st, Shinil raised sixty billion won ($54 million) from 100,000 investors.

-Police are still after the head of the Shinhil’s Singapore affiliate Yu Ji-Beom who created the crypto exchange called Donskoi International and posted about the shipwreck on social media.
+Police are still after the head of the Shinil’s Singapore affiliate Yu Ji-Beom who created the crypto exchange called Donskoi International and posted about the shipwreck on social media.
 Yu had previously been convicted for real-estate fraud and after this scandal has reportedly ran to Vietnam in hiding.
-Shinhil’s CEO Choi Yong-Seok is banned from leaving the country until the investigation is resolved.
+Shinil’s CEO Choi Yong-Seok is banned from leaving the country until the investigation is resolved.